 This is when excess skin on your sides and back are removed along with the standard tummy tuck.
 The procedure is recommended for patients who have loose skin around the sides and back.
 An extended tuck can also help improve the contour around the thigh and buttocks.

-As you can imagine, the incision would be longer.
-With that, the surgery has a longer scar and may require a longer recovery period.
+As you can imagine, the incision made is longer.
+This means the surgery results in a longer scar and may require a longer recovery period.
 However, some patients might need this method to achieve optimum results.
-This is such in people who had a massive weight loss and also after bariatric surgeries.
+This is the case for people who have undergone massive weight loss and also after bariatric surgeries.

 Reverse tummy tuck